nghin/vacsf.org.mm/src/_posts/bible-studies/2015-01-16-Galatians.md

 ##  [<u>Chapter 5</u>]({{ site.url }}{% post_url 2015-05-16-Galatians-Chapter-05 %})

 Paul calls the Galatians to stand fast in their freedom in Christ, to stand firm against the pressure to go back to the law via circumcision (or justification based on observance of the law).
-To walk in the Spirit, as opposed to the keeping of the law, that they might be able to love one another, and to beaar fruit of the Spirit.
+To walk in the Spirit, as opposed to the keeping of the law, that they might be able to love one another, and to bear fruit of the Spirit.

 ##  [<u>Chapter 6</u>]({{ site.url }}{% post_url 2015-05-15-Galatians-Chapter-06 %})